 – selected to perform at the JackDaniel’s Kick Off Party and the Post Awards Reception during 2016 Country Music Week in London, ON

 – selected to perform at two industry showcases during the 2016 Americana Conference and Festival in Nashville, TN

 – performed at the legendary Listening Room Cafe in Nashville, TN

-– spent 2 months in Nashville (May and June, 2016) on a trip supported by the Saskatchewan Arts Board, to write songs for her new CD
+– spent 4 months in Nashville in 2016 assisted by the Saskatchewan Arts Board, to write songs for her new CD

 – currently recording third CD with support from FACTOR’s Juried Sound Recording Program

 – over 70,000 views on YouTube for the music video for song “Coming Back For More”

 – performed at the 2012, 2014, 2015 AND 2016 Calgary Stampede